MicrosoftDocs/dataexplorer-docs/data-explorer/k2bridge.md

 1. In Kibana, select the **Discover** tab.

-1. From the list, select an index pattern that defines the data source to explore.
+1. From the index pattern list, select an index pattern that defines the data source to explore.
 Here, the index pattern is an Azure Data Explorer table.

     :::image type="content" source="media/k2bridge/k2bridge-select-an-index-pattern.png" alt-text="Screenshot of data source pattern list.":::